ferburri/Raspb_4b_Adafruit_DHT_Patch/README.md

 # Raspb_4b_Adafruit_DHT
-Solve problem with Adafruit_DHT libray in Python 3.7 with Raspberry pi 4 model b.
+Patch with Adafruit_DHT libray in Python 3.7 with Raspberry pi 4 model b.
 Adafruit_DHT by default is not supporting Raspberry Pi 4 model b in his installation packages.

 ## Installing